Teksta versija

 2) the name of the organiser of the auction and information stating where and when the provisions of the auction are made available;

-3) the place and time of the inspection of the property to be auctioned;
+3) the place and time for the inspection of the property to be auctioned;

-4) the place and time of the registration of applications and the auction but if an electronic auction is organised - the date and time of the commencement and closing of the auction;
+4) the place and time for the registration of applications and the auction but if an electronic auction is organised - the date and time for the commencement and closing of the auction;

 5) the notional price of the property to be auctioned, the bid increment, the amount of the security and the procedures for lodging it;

-6) the person who has the right of first refusal and the existence of the proposals for alienation made by the persons referred to in Section 4, Paragraph four of this Law, and also the time period within which the respective persons may submit an application;
+6) the person who has the right of first refusal and the existence of the proposals for alienation made by the persons referred to in Section 4, Paragraph four of this Law, and also the term within which the respective persons may submit an application;

 7) the type of the auction;